 3. ZZ Plant

-Zamioculcas zamiifolia is a versatile houseplant which is approved by NASA Clean Air Study, in removing air pollutants such as toluene, CO2, and xylene from the air.
+Zamioculcas zamiifolia is a versatile houseplant that is approved by NASA Clean Air Study in removing air pollutants such as toluene, CO2, and xylene from the air.
 Also, the ZZ plant is drought-resistant and needs to be watered once every 3-4 weeks.
 This quality makes it ideal for bedrooms.